rtuszik/replicate-flux-lora/README.md

 ![Application Screenshot](assets/main-page.png)

 A powerful and user-friendly GUI application for generating images using the Replicate API and Flux LoRA models.
-This tool provides an intuitive interface for controlling various parameters of image generation, making it accessible for both beginners and advanced users.
+Built with NiceGUI, this tool provides an intuitive interface for controlling various parameters of image generation, making it accessible for both beginners and advanced users.

 ## Features

-- 🖼️ Generate Images Using The Replicate Api And Custom Flux Lora Models
+- 🖼️ **Image Generation**: Generate images using the Replicate API and custom Flux LoRA models
-- 💾 Save Generated Images To A Specified Output Folder Or Through Your Browser
-- 🖥️ User-Friendly Gui
+- 💾 **Flexible Output**: Save generated images to a specified output folder or download through your browser
+- 🖥️ **Modern GUI**: Clean, responsive web interface built with NiceGUI and dark mode support
-- 🐳 Docker Support For Easy Deployment
+- 🐳 **Docker Support**: Easy deployment with Docker and Docker Compose
-- 📊 Store Multiple Replicate Models For Quick Switching
+- 📊 **Model Management**: Store and quickly switch between multiple Replicate models
-- 🔄 Asynchronous Image Generation And Download
+- 🔄 **Async Processing**: Asynchronous image generation and download for better performance
+- ⚙️ **Advanced Parameters**: Fine-tune generation with aspect ratio, inference steps, guidance scale, and more
+- 🔧 **Robust Architecture**: Modular codebase with proper error handling and logging
+- 📦 **Modern Dependency Management**: Support for both pip/venv and uv package manager
+- 🔍 **Code Quality**: Linted with Ruff and follows Python best practices

 ## Installation

+### Docker (Recommended)

 Docker is the recommended way to run this application.
 Follow these steps to get started: